'Walk it off': New guide takes aim at dismissive workplace culture

 No union membership or insurance coverage is required.

-Marsolais says being able to talk about pain without stigma is central to recovery.
+Marsolais says being able to talk about pain without stigma is central to improving workers' quality of life and recovery from injuries.

 That confidentiality is also critical for workers who fear career consequences if they speak up.

-"If you have a private, confidential number that you can talk to a counselor about it, that isn't going to get back to your employer.
-That's going to give that resource," he says.
+"If you have a private, confidential number where you can talk to a counselor about it, you're more likely to reach out and get support," he says.

 "You're embarrassed, you're ashamed, all those feelings inside that you can't express.
 With a private hotline and personal service, you know it's confidential, you know you're safe.”